casact/reinspy/README.md

 - Albrecher, Beirlant, Teugels: Reinsurance: Actuarial and Statistical Aspects
 - Clark: Basics of Reinsurance Pricing
 - Kearney: Reinsurance Principles and Practices
+- Meyers, Heckman: The Calculation of Aggregate Loss Distributions from Claim Severity and Claim Count distributions
 - Parodi: Pricing in General Insurance
+- Robertson: The Computation of aggregate loss distributions
 - Strain: Reinsurance

 ---